return42/sphkerneldoc/linux_src_doc/include/drm/drm_crtc_h.rst

     list of framebuffers available

 num_connector
-    number of connectors on this device
+    Number of connectors on this device.

 connector_ida
-    *undescribed*
+    ID allocator for connector indices.

 connector_list
-    list of connector objects
+    List of connector objects.

 num_encoder
     number of encoders on this device